luismarques/qemu/docs/opentitan/lc_ctrl_dmi.md

-# Darjeeling LifeCycle Controller over DMI
+# Darjeeling LifeCycle Controller over DTM

 ## Communicating with the JTAG Mailbox through a JTAG connection

-In QEMU, a bridge between the Debug Module Interface (DMI) and the JTAG Mailbox is implemented as Debug Module bridge.
+In QEMU, a bridge between the Debug Transport Module (DTM) and the JTAG Mailbox is implemented as Debug Module bridge.

 ```